Netflix/dispatch/docs/installation.md

 ### Authentication

 To get going quickly, Dispatch provides a "Basic Authentication" provider that controls access via a username and password combination.
-While this is useful, by default it allows for open registration.
+By default, this provider allows for **open registration**.
 Meaning that anyone will be able to create a Dispatch account if they have network access to your server.

-For a more robust authentication Dispatch provides a PKCE authentication method that can be used to integrate with existing and more robust SSO solutions.
+For a more robust authentication, Dispatch provides a PKCE authentication method that can be used to integrate with existing and more robust SSO solutions.
 See the [Authentication Provider](configuration/app.md#authentication)

 ### TLS/SSL